jennguyen1/nhuyhoa/_posts/2016-03-19-Bayesian-Modeling.md

 The gist of the algorithm is this.
 Several Markov chains are run in parallel.
 Each start at some list of initial values and wander through a distribution of parameter estimates.
 The goal is to run the algorithm until the simulations from the separate initial values converge to a common distribution (the posterior distribution).
 Since each chain starts from a random start site, there is a warmup period which allows the chain to get a feel for the parameter space.
 The warmup period is discarded to lose the influence of the starting values.

-We can obtain diagnostics of the MCMC convergence from the stan models
+We can obtain diagnostics of the MCMC convergence from the stan models.

 <img src="/nhuyhoa/figure/source/2016-03-19-Bayesian-Modeling/unnamed-chunk-15-1.png" title="plot of chunk unnamed-chunk-15" alt="plot of chunk unnamed-chunk-15" style="display: block; margin: auto;" />